Skip to content

 …notice again that here we input the column data (Weight, Height, Sex) from T using dot notation.
 We also include a couple extra inputs: 'mb' - indicates the two group colors to use, magenta and blue.
 25 - indicates the size of the dot.

-Height and Weight are positively correlated.
-Notice that gscatter automatically includes a legend in the plot.
+This scatter plot indicates that Height and Weight are positively correlated for both males and females.
+Notice that the function gscatter automatically includes a legend in the plot.